CynaCons/stm32_BluTechDevice/README.md

 	```
 		//One character will be received in IT mode then the RxCompleteCallback will be called.
+		//This is to receive characters from user input
 		HAL_UART_Receive_IT(&huart6, &husart6RxBuffer, 1);

+		//This is to receive data from the BluTech device
+		HAL_UART_Receive_IT(&huart2,&husart2RxBuffer,1);
 	```

 - start the timer.
 Timer should be configured to call the PeriodEllapsedCallback every second.
 It is then possible to set a custom period (like 60 seconds or other) between two data transfer using the uart commands